sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ManipulateBasicSpecies/RegularSpecies.md

 }
 ```

-All those built-in attributes are attributes of an agent (an instantiation of a species).
+All those built-in attributes are attributes of an agent (an instance of a species).
 Species has also their own attributes, which can be accessed with the following syntax (read only) :

 ```
 name_of_your_species.attribute_you_want